zokirjonkodirov/CommonUnixCommands/README.md

 # CommonUnixCommands
-A collection of the most commonly used Unix commands with simple, practical examples
+A collection of the most commonly used Unix commands with simple, practical examples.
+Quick reference for daily tasks and advanced operations.

 ## **File and Directory Management**
 **`ls`**: List files and directories.